 Ph.D.
 University of Illinois-Chicago, 2015

-Teaching, research, and interests are contemporary poetry, theories of the lyric, poetic form, myth & genre, creative writing pedagogy, and digital media/ literary publishing.
+Teaching and research interests include contemporary poetry, theories of the lyric, poetic form, myth & genre, creative writing pedagogy, and digital media/ literary publishing.

 Professor of English